jesussantiagoramos/GettingAndCleaningData/README.md

 	| "BodyBody"	| "Body"	|

 5. The resulting data set has a dimension of 68 columns and 10299.
 The data set is saved to a text file ("UCIHARData.txt") in the working directory.
 6. A second, independent data set is created to summarize the first data set.
-The average values of each experimental variable are calculated for each activity and each subject.
+The average value of each experimental variable are calculated for each activity and each subject.
 The resulting data set has 180 rows and 68 columns.
-The string "Average" is added to each feature name.
+The word "Average" is added to each feature name.
 The data set is saved to a text file ("UCIHARAverage.txt") in the working directory.

 How to read output text files
 -----------------------------